 Our mission is to dramatically improve the heart health of patients from the local, regional, and global communities.
 Mount Sinai Heart's commitment to its patients is dramatically changing lives, and its collaborative, comprehensive approach to health care is revolutionizing the practice of medicine around the world.

-The Mount Sinai Health System ranks among the nation's best hospitals for cardiology and heart surgery in the 2013-2014 "Best Hospitals" issue of U.S. News & World Report.
+The Mount Sinai Hospital ranks No. 10 among the nation's best hospitals for cardiology and heart surgery in the 2014-2015 "Best Hospitals" issue of U.S. News & World Report.
 Learn More